learnk8s/learnk8s.io/src/custom-authentication/content.md

 _Bingo!_

-Since Alice's password in the central LDAP directory has been changed to `otherpassword`, the token `alice:otherpassword` is now valid and the authentication succeeds.
+Since Alice's password in the central LDAP directory is now `otherpassword`, the token `alice:otherpassword` is now valid and the authentication succeeded.

-_With all these results, you can conclude that your custom authentication method works as expected._
+_With all these results, you can now be pretty sure that your authentication method works as expected!_

 **Congratulations!**